cldeluna/creds_in_env/README.md

-# Credentials in Python for Network Engineers
+# Managing Credentials and Keys More Securely in Python for Network Engineers

+How Network Engineers can manage credentials and keys more securely in python

-For me, 2020 is going to be the year of taking my automation skills to the next level, and a Pandemic is not going to get in the way of that goal!
+For me, 2020 is going to be the year of taking my automation skills to the next level, and a Pandemic is not going to get in the way of that goal (much)!

 At the top of the list is handling credentials and API keys in a more secure fashion.
 When you are first learning, most of the examples you find (mine included) put passwords in clear text in files or have you input them interactively.